 In the realm of Emergency Management, mass notification is the dissemination of pertinent information to people within a specific geographic area.
-However, in the university setting it is important to also define and discuss 'emergency notification' and 'timely warning' as these have specific stipulations under the Clery Act.
+However, in the university setting it is important to also define and discuss 'emergency notifications' and 'timely warnings' as these have specific stipulations under the Jean Clery Act.

 For Pennsylvania State University mass notification is the dissemination of information to people within a specific geographic location through any means available.
-This may include, though not limited to, radio and television, reverse 911, loud speaker announcement, PSUTXT, print media, e-mail, and websites.
+This may include, though not limited to, radio and television, reverse 911, loud speaker announcement, PSUALERT, print media, e-mail, and websites.
 This could be information concerning an immediate threat such as a tornado or general information about an approaching hazard such as a winter storm.
-Emergency Management and the University Public Relations typically coordinate non-Clery Act mass notifications.

 For the Pennsylvania State University 'emergency notification' means immediate notification, upon confirmation, to students or employees of a significant emergency or dangerous situation on campus that threatens health or safety.
 Emergency notification may use the same methods of dissemination as mass notification.
-PSUTXT provides for broad dissemination; verbal notification or a fire alarm may provide notification for more localized incidents, such as a fire or gas leak within a building.
-In coordination with the University Public Relations, the University Police or other responsible department issues emergency notifications.
+PSUALERT provides for broad dissemination; verbal notification or a fire alarm may provide notification for more localized incidents, such as a fire or gas leak within a building.

 For the Pennsylvania State University 'timely warning' is the issuance of a warning, to students and employees as soon as pertinent information is available about Clery Crimes that have occurred anywhere on the Clery geography and are considered by the institution to represent a serious or continuing threat.
-These crimes must have been reported to the campus police.
 Notification may be by any appropriate means and may include any or all of the methods used for mass notification.
-The University Police Department, in coordination with University Public Relations, issue timely warnings.

 The Pennsylvania State University believes the safety and security of our students, employees and visitors is our top priority.
-Therefore, the Pennsylvania State University encourages all students, parents and interested persons to register for the PSUTXT.
-This can be done through the University website or the campus specific websites.
-With the exception of single building or small controlled areas, notification is sent out using PSUTXT.
+Therefore, the Pennsylvania State University encourages all students, parents and interested persons to register for the PSUALERT.
+This can be done through the following website:

-A more detailed description of the Emergency Notification System (ENS) including PSUTXT is available in the ENS Annext to this plan.
+https://psualert.psu.edu/psualert.
+A more detailed description of the Emergency Notification System (ENS) including PSUALERT is available in the ENS Annex to this plan.